 The repairs indicated by structural cracks go beyond the cracks themselves and sometimes into the soil on which the foundation stands.
 Most structural cracks can be repaired by applying engineered carbon fiber straps to the wall; severe ones require a more advanced structural repair that will need to be reviewed by an engineer.

 Some cracks just happen and they never leak or get bigger but they shouldn’t be ignored, especially if you are going to finish the basement.
-The others mentioned above require repair to avoid a wet basement in your Hamilton home or even worse, significant structural damage.
+The others mentioned above require foundation repair to avoid a wet basement or even worse, significant structural damage.

-When you discover a basement crack in your Hamilton home after looking behind those stacks of boxes, you’ll want an expert opinion from a professional who knows the difference between a structural and a non-structural crack and how repairing a concrete block foundation differs from fixing a poured concrete one.
+When you discover a basement crack in your home after looking behind those stacks of boxes, you’ll want an expert opinion from a professional who knows the difference between a structural and a non-structural crack and how repairing a concrete block foundation differs from fixing a poured concrete one.

-In most cases the repair can be somewhat conservative in nature, as like a poured concrete foundation where the issue is likely a foundation crack or tie snap that’s seeping.
-Other times as with block foundations the problem requires a more evasive approach which is what we will help you understand below.
+In most cases, the repair can be somewhat conservative in nature.
+For example, a poured concrete foundation where the issue is likely a foundation crack or tie snap that’s seeping.
+Other times as with block foundations the problem requires a more evasive approach which is what this blog post is all about.

 An “Interior Waterproofing System” is really a Drain Tile / Weeping Tile System, or what we like to call a De-watering System that is installed at the lowest point of the structure, alongside the footing of your foundation inside your basement.
 It isn’t really water”proofing” it is more like managing the water that passes through or under your foundation.

-Exterior Waterproofing is a system that provides your foundation with multiple benefits – it stops water from coming into contact with your bare foundation walls, it fast tracks water to the weeping tile that is installed beside the footing – when installed properly it disallows hydrostatic pressure to build up against your foundation walls and most importantly it moves all this water away from the base of your foundation so your basement remains dry!
+Exterior Waterproofing is a system that provides your foundation with multiple benefits – it stops water from coming into contact with your bare foundation walls, it fast-tracks water to the weeping tile that is installed beside the footing – when installed properly it disallows hydrostatic pressure to build up against your foundation walls and most importantly it moves all this water away from the base of your foundation so your basement remains dry!

-Both Interior and Exterior Waterproofing Systems have proven to provide lasting results for thousands of homeowners, just like you.
-This is why it is a good idea to consult with a reputable & ethical waterproofing contractor who will give you the advice and guidance you need to make the best decision possible.
+Both Interior and Exterior Basement Waterproofing Systems have proven to provide lasting results for thousands of homeowners, just like you.
+This is why it is a good idea to consult with a reputable & ethical basement waterproofing contractor who will give you the advice and guidance you need to make the best decision possible.

 Second is because of our climate, we cannot excavate soil very well in the winter and aside from that the products that we use to seal your foundation will not cure properly below zero and would leave you with a sub-standard repair.

 Now, if you have a highly finished basement which requires a lot of job preparations, the economics at hand may change and it would make more sense to waterproof your foundation on the outside.
-In the end we will provide you with enough information and advice so you can make a decision that is right for you.
+In the end, we will provide you with enough information and advice so you can make a decision that is right for you.

 Need more information to help you decide on which one would work best for you?
 Call 289-880-7988 now or click here for a free evaluation.
 Also feel free to post your question in the Comments section below.
-Our experience within this geographical area gives us plenty of perspective and helps us guide you down the right path.
+Our experience within this geographical area gives us plenty of perspectives and helps us guide you down the right path.

-Looks like it’s time to find yourself a competent contractor to diagnose the problem and provide a solution that suits your comfort level and your price range.
-Heck it can’t be that difficult can it?
+Looks like it’s time to find yourself a competent basement waterproofing contractor to diagnose the problem and provide a solution that suits your comfort level and your price range.
+Heck it can’t be that difficult, right?
+Or can it?

 If you are here reading this post I am going to guess none.
-At this point you have probably talked to your neighbours, your co-workers, your close friends and have come up empty handed.
-So the next step is what…to do some web surfing in order to educate yourself on basement waterproofing and foundation repair contractors.
+At this point you have probably talked to your neighbours, your co-workers, your close friends and have come up empty-handed.
+So the next step is what?
+To jump on Google of course and do some web surfing in order to educate yourself on basement waterproofing and foundation repair contractors.

-Question is – how do you know which company is any better, any different or any worse than any of the others.
-This one says you should do it this way and that one says that their way is the best way to do it but how are you to choose??
+Question is – how do you know which contractor is any better, any different or any worse than any of the others?
+This one says you should do it this way and that one says that their way is the best way to do it but how are you to choose?

-Like many other trades the waterproofing industry has a negative stigma attached to it as there are many “fly by night” or “pick up truck renegades” running around offering uninsured, discounted services.
-In order to protect yourself you will want to stay away from these types of companies and deal with legitamate contractors that will stand behind their work.
+Like many other trades, the waterproofing industry has a negative stigma attached to it as there are many “fly by night” or “pick up truck renegades” running around offering uninsured, discounted services.
+In order to protect yourself, you will want to stay away from these types of companies and deal with legitimate contractors that will stand behind their work.

 For starters, before you hire the right contractor for the task at hand make sure the contractor you choose:

-In conjunction with the above the contractor should be able to present to you a solution much like an attorney supplies to the court its case.
+In conjunction with the above, the contractor should be able to present to you a solution much like an attorney supplies to the court its case.
 It should be backed up with experience, evidence of prior work performed and successful testimonial to verify his/her true character.
-If a problem should arise during the project is the person or company you hired easy to work with or is it difficult to come to a resolve?
+If a problem should arise during the project is the person or company you hired easy to work with or is it difficult to come to a resolution?

-Having direct contact with the owner of the company who has his finger on every facet of the business and is able to make a quick decision is really what you want.
+Having direct contact with the owner of the company who has his finger in every facet of the business and is able to make a quick decision is really what you want.
 Dealing with an employee who only cares about getting paid at the end of the week can lead to long delays of your project should a problem pop up.

-That being said, H&N Basement Worx works closely with each home owner to ensure the project runs smoothly from beginning to end.
-We treat each home as it were our own and provide each home owner with a written guarantee at the end of each project.
+That being said, H&N Basement Worx works closely with each homeowner to ensure the project runs smoothly from beginning to end.
+We treat each home as it were our own and provide each homeowner with a written guarantee at the end of each project.
 If you are looking for a first class contractor to help resolve your wet basement issues feel free to put us to the test.
 You’ll be glad you did!